vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/locators.md

 # Locators and Servers

+This topic explains the roles and functions of Tanzu GemFire Locators and Servers, highlighting how they work together to ensure cluster coordination, data availability, and efficient client request handling.

-A Tanzu GemFire Locator is a lightweight process that plays a central role in system coordination.
-A Server is a process that hosts data regions, handles read and write operations, and serves requests from both clients and peer members in the cluster.
+- **Tanzu GemFire Locator**: A lightweight process that plays a central role in system coordination.
+- **Tanzu GemFire Server**:  A process that hosts data regions, handles read and write operations, and serves requests from both clients and peer members in the cluster.

 ## Locators